panosoft/elm-grove/readme.md

 > **Installs any Elm package from any Git server including both Elm and NPM dependencies**

-# WARNING: This is NOT the official [Elm Package Manager](https://guide.elm-lang.org/install.html#elm-package).
+**WARNING: This is NOT the [Official Elm Package Manager](https://guide.elm-lang.org/install.html#elm-package).
 Grove can install official and non-official packages.
-If you use Grove to install non-official packages, realize that those packages offer NO GUARANTEES regarding RUNTIME ERRORS.
+If you use Grove to install non-official packages, realize that those packages offer NO GUARANTEES regarding RUNTIME ERRORS.**

 ## Using Grove Safely
 You can, however, benefit from all of the advanced Grove features AND all the runtime safety of the Official Elm Packages by configuring Grove to operate in safe mode ([see Configure Grove for Safety](#configure-grove-for-safety)).

 ### Major features:
 - Written in Elm
+- Enforce Semantic Version
 - Supports Official, Native and Effects Manager packages
 - Install from Github, Gitlab, private Git servers, etc.
 - Install local packages during development (via symbolic links)
 - Manage Elm and NPM dependencies (works without NPM as well)
 - Uninstall packages
 - Bump package version with validations (with git check in)
+- Create documentation markdown from code comments (module & function)
 - Initialize package (create `elm-package.json`)

 ### Roadmap:
-- Semantic Version Protection
+- Elm 0.19 support (once released)

 ## Install
 Make sure you have the following: